Welcome to the Conservancy

 CSA stands for Community Supported Agriculture.
 CSA Members receive fresh, chemical-free produce harvested weekly from our Farm.

 Millican Reserve is private property.
-Access is limited to homeowners, Conservancy Members, and invited guests.
-Visit our website to learn more about home ownership and Conservancy Membership, or check our calendar for upcoming events.
+Access is limited to homeowners, Conservancy Members, TrailPass holders, DayPass holders and other invited guests.
+Sign up for our mailing list to learn more about home ownership and Conservancy Membership, or check our calendar for upcoming events.

 Millican Reserve is a private, wellness-focused farm-to-table community in College Station, Texas, featuring homes, trails, farms, event venues, vast open spaces, native wildlife, and more.

-Visit during the Market or designated events and volunteer days.
+Visit during Farmstand hours on Saturday mornings or other designated Conservancy events and volunteer days.

 Reserve your CSA share online to receive weekly seasonal produce.